openethereum/ethereum-rpc-json/interfaces.md

 ### ethcore_unsignedTransactionsCount

 Returns number of unsigned transactions when running with Trusted Signer.
-Error otherwise
+Error otherwise.

 #### parameters